Looking for instructions on how to play a game of “War”, the card game?

 Is Ace the highest card in War?

 Yes.
-Aces (or Jokers) are the highest cards in the game.
+Aces are the highest cards in the game.

 Do card suits matter in War?

 As it’s a game of pure luck, it can last a long while.
-But that’s why it kills lots of time!
+But that’s why it kills lots of time when you’re bored!

 Final Thoughts on War

-So are you ready to play a game of war – card style!?
+So are you ready to play a game of card game of War?!

-This card game is a great way to waste some time on a slow and boring night with a friend.
+This card game is a fun and easy way to waste some time on a slow and boring night with a friend.

 So, bust out that pack of cards and get playing!